Insects that live in water are a fascinating part of the natural world.

 One of the many insects that live in water is the backswimmer.
 These little bugs can swim upside-down in ponds, lakes, and swimming pools.

-They have a distinct look with their flat backs and oar-like legs that they use to move through the water.
+They have a distinct look, with their flat backs and oar-like legs, which they use to move through the water.

 Backswimmers are predators and feed on other insects and small aquatic animals.
 They use their sharp beaks to pierce their prey and suck out the contents.